haschdl/pLaunchController/.github/contributing.md

 # Building a new version
 In my setup I configured IntelliJ to generate the correct folder structure using Build->Build Artifacts.

+There are 2 manual steps before publishing a new release.

+1) Generated the documentation.
+In IntelliJ, go to `Tools` > `Generate Jadoc...`
-The only manual step before publishing is to rename `library.properties` to `pLaunchControl.txt`
+2) After building the new artefacts, rename `library.properties` to `pLaunchControl.txt` in the output folder.

 # Publishing a new version
 Publishing a new version to Processing library repository requires a Github release tagged with `latest`.